wpexpertsio/new-user-approve/readme.txt

 the database.
 Then an email is sent to the new user with their login credentials.
 Very simple.
 As it should be.

-The New User Approve plugin changes up the registration process.
+The New User Approve plugin modifies the registration process.
 When a user registers for the blog, the user gets created and then an email gets sent to the administrators of the site.
 An administrator then is expected to either approve or deny the registration request.
 An email is then sent to the user